ESulanke/FleetSegmentation/README.md

 library(devtools)
 and then
 install_github("ESulanke/FleetSegmentation", build_manual = T, build_vignettes = T)
-From your console.
+from your console.
 If you have all the prerequisites set and the installation still doesn't work, don't hesitate to contact me via erik.sulanke@thuenen.de so we can find a way to fix this.

 All the best,
 Erik